EvgenyTernovoy/rag-bot/knowledge_base/Advert-sphere.md

 ## Overview

 An advert-sphere was a floating device used for advertising.
 The sphere contained a spectra of krypton, argon and neon.
-Advert-spheres were a common sight on the urban World Cenoth Spire.
+Advert-spheres were a common sight on The urban World Cenoth Spire.

 ## Appearances

-Star Wars: The Replicant Uprising - " Aether Blade Lost " Cenoth Spire Nights I: Order of the Luminant Path Twilight Cenoth Spire Nights II: Street of Shadows
+Forge Uprising: The Replicant Uprising - " Aether Blade Lost " Cenoth Spire Nights SPEAR: Order of the Luminant Path Twilight Cenoth Spire Nights II: Street of Shadows